Overview of Damage Prevention

 Avoid use of stain sealants, especially earth-toned colors, on wooden structures adjacent to wooded areas.
 Houses with wood siding covered in earth-toned stains are at the highest risk (97%) of damage in the northeast US.
 For existing houses with wood siding in wooded areas, paint structures rather than reapply stain when it is time for exterior maintenance.
 Inform developers, builders, house buyers, and city planners of the risk of damage by woodpeckers that may be associated with heavily wooded sites and wood siding materials.

 Place suet stations near damaged buildings, especially in colder parts of the country, to entice woodpeckers away from damaged areas.
-Suet offered in warm weather, however, may be potentially harmful to woodpeckers.
+Suet offered in warm weather, however, may be harmful to woodpeckers.
 Suet gets onto the feathers of the head, which may lead to matting and eventual loss of feathers.
 Some experts believe that any feeding of birds contributes to problems of damage and do not recommend it.

 Insecticides (Indirect Control)